daveaditya/CSCI_572_IR/hw2/README.md

 8. Number of files in the content types should be less than or equal to the number of fetches succeeded.
    CSV files
-9. Inspect fetch.csv, visit.csv: all of the data in both files will be cross validated against the crawl reports.
+9. Inspect fetch.csv, visit.csv: all the data in both files will be cross validated against the crawl reports.
 10. Note: column headers need to be included

 ### Appendix A

 Use the following format to tabulate the statistics that you collated based on the crawler outputs.
 Note: The status codes and content types shown are only a sample.
 The status codes and content types that you encounter may vary, and should all be listed and reflected in your report.
 Do NOT lump everything else that is not in this sample under an “Other” heading.
 You may, however, exclude status codes and types for which you have a count of zero.
 Also, note the use of multiple threads.
 You are required to use multiple threads in this exercise.

 File: `CrawlReport_NewsSite.txt`